 There are a couple of different ways that a knowledge card might be used.
-One of those is to identify a single conceptual entity, such as a “person, place, country, landmark, animal, historical event, organization, business or sports team.”
+One of those is identifying a single conceptual entity, such as a “person, place, country, landmark, animal, historical event, organization, business or sports team.”
 It may also be used to “distinguish between distinct meanings associated with a query term.”
 For example, a query of “Phoenix” may produce a knowledge card with disambiguation information about the mythical bird and other disambiguation information about the capital city of Arizona.
 It may contain content that enables a searcher to choose between 2 different meanings.

 Sources of Content for Knowledge Cards